 This year of our Lord, 2020, shall be remembered for so many things—if any of us lives to tell about it.
 The year that the stock market did shit you only see it do in Jimmy Stewart movies.
 The year a pandemic leapt out of the pages of a Max Brooks novel and took us all by the throat.
 The year the economy was like, “Oh, so you thought the 1930s were a grim period for the average American?
 Hold my beer.”
 The year we all—black, brown, indigenous, white, raspberry, and chartreuse—got up off our couches, screamed “Fuck the police!” as one, and took to the streets for justice because Jesus tapdancing Christ, enough already.

 And the people haven’t stopped marching yet.
 I saw footage of a protest in Belgium.
 Do you understand how real things have to get in this country for people in Belgium to be like, “Well, that’s it.
 Put your shoes on, because we’re going to the streets this minute.
 And we’re not coming home until we fuck up that statue of King Leopold II, so pack your paintball guns and some chainsaws.”

 The experience of being a wide-eyed citizen these days goes in waves.
 There are moments of profound hope and elation, and moments of deep, grueling existential dread and grief.
 Tears flow freely.
 Sleep is an elusive refuge.
-We’ve eclipsed fear and loathing, and have now reached the point of essential revolution.
+We’ve eclipsed fear and loathing, and have now reached the point of epistemological crisis.